hugoam/two/README.md

 ```

 # [generic features]()
-these were the low level generic operations that are defined to access the reflected types.
-mud builds on top of these, to provide you, for any of the reflected types and primitives :
+mud builds on top of these low level generic operations to provide, for any of the reflected types and primitives :
 - [ui components](docs/inspector.md) for creating, editing, saving, inspecting an object structure
 - [serialization](docs/serialization.md) facilities
 - [scripting](docs/scripting.md) languages seamless integration with languages (lua, visual scripting)